-Hi, some info about me: I was born on 26 July 1958 in a town called Middelburg, South Africa.
+Some info about me: I was born on 26 July 1958 in a town called Middelburg (now in Mpumalanga province), South Africa.
 My parents moved to the capital city, Pretoria in 1963, where I grew up and spent my childhood and up to my early adult life.

 I became interested in ham radio at the age of 12 listening to shortwave on my old National Panasonic transistor radio which was given to me by my parents as a birthday present.
 This lead to me to becoming an active SWL.
-Some local hams (such as ZS6BDM(SK), ZS6KO, ZS6AZN(SK), ZS6BGX(SK), ZS6OH(SK), ZS6OG(SK), ZS6BAS (SK), ZS6WAS(SK), ZS6BLD, ZS6ZA(SK), ZS6ATK and many others) operated a regular net on 3600kHz AM (this net is still QRV on SSB).
+Some local hams (such as ZS6AK, ZS6BDM(SK), ZS6KO(SK), ZS6AZN(SK), ZS6BGX(SK), ZS6OH(SK), ZS6OG(SK), ZS6BAS (SK), ZS6WAS(SK), ZS6BLD, ZS6ZA(SK), ZS6ATK and many others) operated a regular net on 3600kHz AM (this net is still QRV on SSB but on 3640 kHZ due to bandplanning issues)).
 I spent hours listening to them.
 But SSB and CW were a problem.
 By accident I discovered that I could use another radio (I hijacked my sister's radio) close to the mine as a BFO to resolve SSB and CW, which opened a whole new world on SW.

 Eventually I landed up writing the RAE at the end of 1975 at the age of 17.
-After passing the RAE I received my first callsign ZR6GP in January 1976.
-As this only allowed me VHF/UHF privileges I quikcly proceeded doing the morse code test, which I passed in April 1976 with the aid of Mannie ZS6AK.
+After passing the RAE I received my first callsign ZR6GP on 6th January 1976 (yes 40+ years ago!).
+As this only allowed me VHF/UHF privileges I quikcly proceeded doing the morse code test of 12 wpm, which I passed in April 1976 with the aid of Mannie ZS6AK.
 I was then issued with my previous callsign - ZS6BPJ.

 As it was required to do one year CW only on HF before obtaining full privileges, I became hooked on morse code.